KavMuthu/TypeAhead-Custom-Directive/README.md

 # AngularJs - TypeAhead Custom directive

 This application was developed to enhance my AngularJS knowledge of how custom directives work and how to access JSON data via REST API calls.
-It enables the user type ahead 3 characters and choose a user from the drop down list populated from a JSON file vis REST calls.
+It enables the user to type ahead 3 characters and choose a user from the drop down list populated from a JSON file via REST calls.
 It also saves data to the Firebase cloud environment.

 ## Folders & Files